carbon-language/carbon-lang/docs/design/generics/details.md

 #### Prioritization rule

-FIXME: Given impls with the same type structure, they all must be defined in the same library, and in fact by the access rules, must be defined in the API file for that library unless they could only be used from that library.
+FIXME: Given impls with the same type structure, they all must be defined in the same library.
+In fact, by the access rules, they must be defined in the API file for that library unless they could only be used from that library.

 Within that library,